Pocket Compass Sundials

 Late Georgian Treen Domed Sundial & Compass

 English-made.
 Original domed glass, with treen domed, hinged top.
 Early 19th Century.
 Magnetic dial for 51 degree latitude.
 In the lid of the box is a table of corrections for the equation of time.
+Circa 1865.

-Featured in the Royal Greenwich Museum.
+Featured in the Royal Greenwich Museums.

-1795-1820 American Hand-Coloured Brass Pocket Dial
+American Hand-Coloured Brass Pocket Dial

 Antique Brass Pocket Sundial, Hand-coloured paper face dial.
 Circa 1790-1820.
 Complete with threaded screw-on lid, fixed upright gnomon, and hand-etched face.
 This piece features a lovely patina exhibiting extensive field use Complete piece, this dial was designed without a glass face.
 American-made.